 Species on this page

 The caterpillar is around 10 mm long when fully grown, and lives in silken tubes among the flour.
+This causes problems as they clog up the flour milling machinery.
 They overwinter in silk cocoons and pupate in spring.

-The adult wingspan is 10 mm.
+The adult wingspan is 17 - 27 mm, and body length is 9 - 14 mm.
 Adults locate each other for mating when the male emits ultrasound.
 The adults live for only a week or two.
 Between April and October there can be 3 generations.
 It is thought to have reached the U. K. in the late 19th century.

 sociella is in the Pyralidae family.
 The female lays her eggs in a bumblebee nest, and once the caterpillars have hatched they proceed to completely destroy the nest.
 They eat almost everything in their path, and leave a tangle of silk behind them.
 The bumblebees will carry on at first, but the end result is always a failed nest.
 For more on this see the bumblebee symbiont page.